Meddle: Recording

-Leckie had worked on albums such as George Harrison's All Things Must Pass and Ringo Starr's Sentimental Journey, and was employed as a tape-operator on Meddle, partly for his proclivity for working into the early hours of the morning.
+Leckie had worked on albums such as George Harrison's All Things Must Pass and Ringo Starr's Sentimental Journey both in 1970, and was employed as a tape-operator on Meddle, partly for his proclivity for working into the early hours of the morning.
 He has said that Pink Floyd's sessions would often begin in the afternoon, and end early the next morning, "during which time nothing would get done.
 There was no record company contact whatsoever, except when their label manager would show up now and again with a couple of bottles of wine and a couple of joints."
 The band would apparently spend long periods of time working on simple sounds, or a particular guitar riff.
-They also spent several days at AIR attempting to create music using a variety of household objects, a project which would be revisited between their next albums, The Dark Side of the Moon and Wish You Were Here.
+They also spent several days at AIR attempting to create music using a variety of household objects, a project which would be revisited between their next albums, The Dark Side of the Moon (1973) and Wish You Were Here (1975).

 Following these early experiments – called Nothings – the band developed Son of Nothings, which was followed by Return of the Son of Nothings as the working title of the new album, which ultimately evolved into "Echoes".

 Meddle was recorded between the band's various concert commitments, and therefore its production was spread over a considerable period of time.
 The band recorded in the first half of April 1971, but in the latter half played at Doncaster and Norwich before returning to record at the end of the month.
 In May they split their time between sessions at EMI, and rehearsals and concerts in London, Lancaster, Stirling, Edinburgh, Glasgow and Nottingham.
 June and July were spent mainly performing at venues across Europe.
 August was spent in the far east and Australia, September in Europe, and October to November in the US.
 In the same period, the group also produced Relics, a compilation album of some of Pink Floyd's earlier works.
 A mix of the album was prepared at Command Studios on 21 and 26 September.
-New 2016 stereo and 5.1 mixes of the album were inadvertently released as hidden tracks on the "Reverber/ation" Blu-ray disc in The Early Years 1965–1972 box set.
+New 2016 stereo and 5.1 mixes of the album were inadvertently released as hidden tracks on the Reverber/ation Blu-ray disc in The Early Years 1965–1972 box set.